Alexander Bannerman: Career

 Alexander Bannerman joined the town council of Aberdeen in 1811.
 He was a reformer, challenging the long-standing oligarchy led by James and Gavin Hadden, and was instrumental in establishing an elected trust to manage the new Aberdeen Harbour.

 In 1832 he became Member of Parliament (MP) for Aberdeen in the House of Commons, sitting as a Radical, and remained an MP until his retirement in 1847.
 Together with his wife, Margaret Gordon the granddaughter of former Governor Walter Patterson, Bannerman returned to the colony of her birth, when he took up the appointment in 1851 as governor of Prince Edward Island.
 On this occasion he was made a Knight Bachelor.
 Bannerman instituted responsible government on the island but was removed in 1854 due to political unrest in which he favoured the Reformers.

-Subsequently, he was governor of the Bahamas until 1857, when he returned north to become governor of Newfoundland, the second governor since responsible government had been granted.
+He served as governor of the Bahamas until 1857, when he returned north to become governor of Newfoundland.

+He served as Newfoundland's governor from 1857 to 1864.
+He was Newfoundland's second governor since responsible government had been granted.

-He clashed with John Kent, the premier of Newfoundland, who he felt was corrupt.
+He clashed with John Kent, the premier of Newfoundland, who he accused of being corrupt.
 Bannerman accused Kent's government, as did Bishop Mullock, of using relief aid as patronage and also accused Kent of being unreasonable in negotiations with France over the French Shore.
-In 1861, after Kent had accused Bannerman of conspiring with the courts and opposition Conservative Party of Newfoundland against a proposal to reduce the salaries of judges, Bannerman dismissed the Kent government and appointed the leader of the opposition, Hugh Hoyles as the new Premier.
+Kent accused Bannerman of conspiring with the courts and opposition Conservative Party of Newfoundland to stop a proposal to reduce the salaries of judges, and in 1861 Bannerman dismissed the Kent government and appointed the leader of the opposition, Hugh Hoyles as the new Premier.

-Kent's Liberal Party of Newfoundland defeated the Conservative government in a Motion of No Confidence resulting in an election campaign that was fought along sectarian lines with Catholics largely voting Liberal and Protestants largely voting Conservative.
+Kent's Liberal Party of Newfoundland defeated the Conservative government in a Motion of No Confidence resulting in an election that was fought along sectarian lines with Catholics largely voting Liberal and Protestants largely voting Conservative.
 The Protestant Conservative Party of Newfoundland narrowly defeated Kent's Liberals.
-Extensive rioting led to disputed results, with the Conservatives having a majority of only two until in a peaceful by-election Harbour Grace returned two Conservatives.
+Threats of violence and rioting led to disputed results, with the Conservatives having a majority of only two until in a peaceful by-election, Harbour Grace returned two Conservatives.

 Bannerman' initial action in dismissing Kent had been rash and the Colonial Office told him so, but Hoyles, the new Premier, moved towards non-sectarian government, both bishops called for order, and the politics of class replaced the politics of religion.
 Bannerman resigned as governor in 1864 and returned to England.